-- 5.1 The Council is responsible for ensuring that personal data is processed in accordance with Data Protection Legislation.
+5.1 The Council is responsible for ensuring that personal data is processed in accordance with Data Protection Legislation.
 These responsibilities include but are not limited to ensuring that personal data is kept securely, in the right hands and that it is accurate.
-However, there are specific responsibilities allocated to certain individuals. - a) The Council shall ensure that:
+However, there are specific responsibilities allocated to certain individuals.

+a) The Council shall ensure that:

-- It pays its fees to the Information Commissioner's Office; - It has specialist staff with specific responsibility for ensuring compliance with Data Protection Legislation; - Staff processing personal data understand that they are responsible for complying with the Data Protection Legislation including ensuring that processing activities meet a lawful basis for processing and that processes are documented; - Staff processing personal data are appropriately trained to do so and continue to provide mandatory annual data protection training to these staff; - All Staff are provided with appropriate data protection support and guidance.
+- It pays its fees to the Information Commissioner's Office; - It has specialist staff with specific responsibility for ensuring compliance with Data Protection Legislation; - Staff processing personal data understand that they are responsible for complying with the Data Protection Legislation including ensuring that processing activities meet a lawful basis for processing and that processes are documented; - Staff processing personal data are appropriately trained to do so and continue to be provided with annual data protection and cyber security training; - All staff are provided with appropriate data protection support and guidance.